Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation: Experimental Setup

 \section{Experimental Setup}

+To test if \textit{FaultSignatureGAN} is capable of generating unseen domain faults, \textit{Partial} and \textit{Open-Partial} DA experiments are conducted, whereby the different domains correspond to the different operating conditions in the case studies.
+The experimental setups are shown in \tabref{tab:setuppartial} (\textit{Partial}) and \tabref{tab:setupopenset} (\textit{Open-Partial}) on an exemplary domain shift from some domain X to some target domain Y ($X \longrightarrow Y$) \tabref{tab:OCcaseStudies}.

 The experiments are conducted as follows: First, a generative model is trained on data from one domain (as described in \secref{sec:Methodology} and depicted in \textbf{Training Phase} in \figref{fig:Step1}).
 In this work, we train one generative model to generate all severity levels of one fault type.
 Second, the label space of the target domain is completed by generating synthetic target fault data as depicted in \textbf{Execution Phase} in \figref{fig:Step1} based on healthy target data.
 The number of generated data samples per class is chosen to match the mean number of samples per class in the source domain.
 In the third step, a new training dataset is composed of the generated and real data from both domains and used to train a classification model.
-The performance of the classifier is then evaluated on a test dataset composed of all unseen faults and 30\% of the known classes including the healthy condition and the fault classes that were represented in the training dataset.
-The performance is evaluated by reporting the balanced accuracy.
+The performance of the classifier is then evaluated on a test dataset composed of all unseen faults and 30\% of the class data, from which the conditions have been observed before.

 \textbf{Hyperparameter Tuning:} Data-driven solutions based on neural networks come with many hyperparameters to tune including those of the network architecture (layer type, activation, kernel size, initialization etc.\ ).
 These choices strongly influence the performance of the final model including its generalizability to new data.
-There is no commonly accepted procedure for optimizing the hyperparameter for an unknown target domain \cite{bousmalis2017unsupervised}.
+There is no commonly accepted procedure for optimizing the hyperparameters for an unknown target domain \cite{bousmalis2017unsupervised}.
 Some works rely, therefore, on a target validation dataset \cite{bousmalis2017unsupervised} or validation tasks \cite{wang2020missing}.
-In many practical applications, where no target fault data is available, this is not possible.
-Hence, in this work, we do not make the assumption of having target data available for hyperparameter tuning.
+In many practical applications, especially in the context of safety-critical systems, where no target fault data is available, this is not possible.
+Hence, in this work, we do not make the assumption of having target data available for hyperparameter tuning, since it is a strong limitation of applying existing DA methods to real PHM applications.